This area provides information about identification and programming for students who are intellectually gifted.

 CBE Alternative Programs and Specialized Classes: Many specialized classes and alternative programs have established admission criteria and selection processes.
 Please check the particular program website for information.

-Gifted and Talented Education (GATE) Specialized Class: For CBE enrolled students, the School Learning Team, with parent consent, makes a placement referral to the appropriate GATE school in accordance with the Placement Process.
-Applicants external to the Calgary Board of Education submit the required documents to the Specialist, Gifted Education at the Education Centre.
+Gifted and Talented Education (GATE) Specialized Class: For CBE registered students, the School Learning Team, with parent collaboration, makes a referral to the appropriate GATE school in accordance with the referral process.
+Applicants external to the Calgary Board of Education submit the referral documents directly to Dr. Laurie Alisat, CBE Specialist, Gifted Education at the Education Centre.

-Placement Letters: If offered a placement, the parent must sign and return the GATE Placement Letter.
+Placement Letters: If a student placement is offered, the parent/guardian must sign and return the GATE Placement Letter as indicated in the letter.

 Alberta Education documents